Voluntourism in New Zealand

 What activities can you do on a voluntour?

 More and more tour guides are cropping up in New Zealand incorporating a place or an activity they love with conservation work.
-Surf then plant a tree, kayak the rivers then monitor fish species, spot penguins then build a nesting box for them, and list goes on.
-For example, Blue Voluntours, an Auckland-based marine tour, takes you stand-up paddle boarding before a beach clean-up, or takes you to labs of marine biologists and snorkelling in the Goat Island Marine Reserve.
+Surf then plant a tree, kayak the rivers then monitor fish species, spot penguins then build a nesting box for them, and the list goes on.
+For example, Blue Voluntours, an Auckland-based marine tour, takes you stand-up paddleboarding before a beach clean-up or takes you to labs of marine biologists and snorkelling in the Goat Island Marine Reserve.